GeorgeGordens/inpostCalc/README.md

 # bottlepy-web-app
-Simple Web Application example on BottlePy framework
-#### This simple example will be useful for beginner programmers.
+Simple Web Application example on BottlePy framework.
+It will be useful for beginner programmers.